Local government pension scheme (LGPS) funds

 - the procurement of IT administration systems including tendering processes and contract negotiations;

 - employment law both in respect of individual issues and broader restructuring or outsourcing projects;

 - information and data protection law;

 - property law.

 The National LGPS Framework Project

-nplaw’s LGPS lawyers have extended their niche specialism even further as legal advisers to the National LGPS Framework project, a groundbreaking initiative which won the “Best Collaboration” at the LGC Investment Awards in November 2015.
-The project is a collaboration between several LGPS funds which, through the establishment of OJEU compliant best practice procurement vehicles, has allowed its members to leverage their combined buying power resulting in significant savings whilst still supporting local decision making and service requirements.
-The framework is open to all LGPS funds and, increasingly, the wider public sector.
-Work commenced in 2012 with the launch of an actuarial and benefit consultancy services framework, an investment consultancy framework and a global custody services framework. nplaw has acted as legal adviser to the project since its inception, providing professional support across a range of tasks including extensive negotiations with financial services providers from across the industry.
+nplaw’s LGPS lawyers have extended their niche specialism even further as legal advisers to the National LGPS Framework project.
+The project is a collaboration between several LGPS funds which has allowed its members to leverage their combined buying power resulting in significant savings whilst still supporting local decision making and service requirements.
+The framework is open to all LGPS funds and, increasingly, the wider public sector. nplaw has acted as legal adviser to the project since its inception, providing professional support across a range of tasks including extensive negotiations with financial services providers from across the industry.